CBAM 50-tonne threshold checker

 Questions about the threshold

-What happens if an importer exceeds 50 tonnes?
+What happens if the amount is above 50 tonnes?

 Does the threshold apply to electricity or hydrogen?

-No. Article 2a(4) states that the de-minimis exemption does not apply to imports of electricity or hydrogen, so CBAM applies to those imports regardless of mass.
-This checker therefore leaves them out of the sum.
+No. Article 2a(4) states that the de-minimis exemption does not apply to imports of electricity or hydrogen, so the checker leaves them out of the mass sum.